Want to move Windows 11 Taskbar to Left?

 2. Select Personalization

 Now in the Windows settings left-hand side section, click on the Personalization option.
-Here you may find some options disabled if your Windows 11 is not activated.
+Here you may only find some options enabled if your Windows 11 is activated.

 3. Taskbar Settings